data-apis/scipy-2023-presentation/paper/paper.rst

 **Standardization**: Standardization is the core of Consortium efforts.
-The Python array API standard is a living standard, which should evolve to reflect the needs and continued evolution of array libraries within the ecosystem.
+The Python array API standard is a living standard, which should evolve to reflect the needs and evolution of array libraries within the ecosystem.
 As such, we expect to continue working with array and array-consuming library maintainers to codify APIs and behaviors suitable for standardization.

 **Adoption**: In order to ensure the continued success and relevance of the Python array API standard, we work closely with maintainers of array and